 Mercury SmartCraft Troll Control

 Mercury SmartCraft Troll Control allows fine-grained control of trolling speed through the main motor's SmartCraft network.
-For boats with the right engine family, it can hold a target speed precisely (e.g., 2.4 MPH for spoon trolling) regardless of wave action or current.
+For boats with the right engine family, it helps maintain fine trolling-speed control toward a target speed (e.g., 2.4 MPH for spoon trolling).
+Wind, waves, and current still affect speed over ground, no system overrides physics on the lake.

 HBW has installed Mercury SmartCraft Troll Control for Lake Ontario salmon anglers.
 It's not the right choice for every setup.
-For boats running a 9.9 ProKicker, the kicker handles the trolling work and SmartCraft Troll Control isn't needed.
-For boats running only a main motor for trolling (uncommon but real), SmartCraft Troll Control can replace the kicker setup at significantly lower cost.
+For boats where the kicker handles all the trolling work, SmartCraft Troll Control usually isn't necessary.
+For boats running only a main motor for trolling (uncommon but real), it can replace the kicker setup at significantly lower cost.

 The right answer depends on use case, boat size, and what you're already running.
 We'll walk through it on a quote.